The 20 Best Royalty Free Music Sites in 2024

 Storyblocks offer unlimited access to their library of more than 100,000 tracks.
 Now that’s a lot of music to search through.
 Plus, there are no download caps, so you can download and use them as much as you want.
 All tracks provided on Storyblocks can be used royalty free for personal or commercial projects and their listings are continually updated, so you’ve always got fresh audio to choose from.

 The navigation is slightly more clunky than some of the previous sites we’ve mentioned.
 You can either search for the type of music you need or you’re helped along by a series of prompts that ask you to choose particular moods, genres and instruments before it throws up relevant suggestions.
-Pricing is as low as £8.25 for 3 downloads a month.
+Pricing starts at £15 for 5 downloads a month and increases from there depending on your requirements.

 8. Bensound